GrowthPath/zoho_analytics_connector/README.md

 Usage
 =====

 Zoho's full API is available through the ReportClient API.
+However, there are bugs in this code.
+Recent 2020 changes have fixed some of these bugs, but I have hardly any test cases; I only have test cases for a handful of the standard functions of ReportClient.
+So proceed carefully if you use them.

+They are probably worth looking at.
+For instance, ReportClient.exportData now actually does use the file object you pass.
+But perhaps due to its python2 heritage, it expects a binary file object.

+Note that for data import and export, my EnhancedReportClient has its own methods, and these are what I use in production so they are much better tested.

     class EnhancedZohoAnalyticsClient(ReportClient)